Macrophages-Mediated Liver Fibrosis: A Bibliometric Analysis

 4.6.
 Cited References Analysis

 Citation analysis serves as an important tool for assessing the influence of highly cited literature, with citation frequency indicating the impact of an article within a research area.
 An analysis of the ten most-cited papers on macrophages and liver fibrosis, published between 2012 and 2021, revealed a mix of three articles and seven reviews.
-The three top-cited references were all published in 2017, with two references receiving over 100 citations each (Appendix 1).
+The three top-cited references were all published in 2017, with two references receiving over 100 citations each (Appendix 2 in Supplementary File).
 These publications are considered seminal works in the study of liver fibrosis and macrophages.
 The analysis focused on the first authors and corresponding authors, revealing that Frank Tacke was a significant contributor, authoring four of the top ten highly cited papers.

 4.7.
 Keyword Analysis

 VOSviewer (version 1.6.18) facilitated keyword co-occurrence and network cluster analysis, identifying a total of 5 851 keywords.
 To minimize the influence of infrequent keyword occurrences, we set a threshold of “minimum number of occurrences of a keyword ≥ 20”.
 Consequently, 295 keywords surpassed this threshold and were organized into six clusters, representing the main research directions or areas within the study of liver fibrosis and macrophages.
 The keyword co-occurrence network (Figure 4A) illustrates that a thicker connection between nodes signifies a higher frequency of two keywords appearing together.
 The size of a node represents the frequency of keyword co-occurrences, while the varied colors denote different clusters, and the links depict the co-occurrence relationships.
 Specifically, Cluster 1 (red) featured keywords such as “expression” (335 occurrences), “fibrosis” (369 occurrences), “disease” (183 occurrences), and “Kupffer cell” (179 occurrences).
 Cluster 2 (green) included “hepatic stellate cells” (326 occurrences), “macrophage” (131 occurrences), “stellate cells” (111 occurrences), and “hepatocellular carcinoma” (100 occurrences).
 Cluster 3 (blue) listed “liver fibrosis” (603 occurrences), “macrophages” (398 occurrences), “activation” (327 occurrences), and “injury” (225 occurrences).
 Cluster 4 (yellow) contained “inflammation” (446 occurrences), “mice” (157 occurrences), “nonalcoholic steatohepatitis” (154 occurrences), and “oxidative stress” (107 occurrences).
 Cluster 5 (purple) held “fibrosis” (369 occurrences), “disease” (183 occurrences), “cirrhosis” (161 occurrences), and “cells” (144 occurrences).
 Cluster 6 (cyan) included “stellate cells” (111 occurrences), “differentiation” (641 occurrences), “fibrogenesis" (57 occurrences), and "recruitment" (39 occurrences).
 Additionally, the keywords with high frequency were prominently displayed in the density visualization map of keywords (Figure 4B).
 The size of the nodes and their density are directly related to the frequency of co-citation.
-The top 20 occurring keywords and their frequencies are detailed in Appendix 2.
+The top 20 occurring keywords and their frequencies are detailed in Appendix 3 (in Supplementary File).

-VOSviewer visualization map of keywords.
+VOSviewer visualization map of keywords

-VOSviewer visualization map of keywords.
+VOSviewer visualization map of keywords

 Intense citation bursts of keywords highlight the forefront of research hotspots and trends within a specific period (19).
 The top 25 keywords exhibiting significant citation bursts from 2007 to 2023 are displayed in Figure 5.
 Notably, the keywords with intense bursts include “gene expression,” “Kupffer cells,” “rat liver,” “macrophage polarization,” “macrophage infiltration,” and “tumor necrosis factor.”
 Keywords such as “macrophage polarization,” “gut microbiota,” “tumor-associated macrophages,” and “immune cells” emerged as recent burst keywords from 2021 to 2023, possibly indicating the latest trends in this area of research.

-Top 25 keywords with citation burst (sorted by burst strengths).
+Top 25 keywords with citation burst (sorted by burst strengths)

-Top 25 keywords with citation burst (sorted by burst strengths).
+Top 25 keywords with citation burst (sorted by burst strengths)

 5. Discussion